jaysun025/spine-chill/README.md

 NOTE:
 1. Find way to connect it to current jasonthulen.com site
-2. Connect linkedin profile to contact page
+2. Find other sites people can use to contact me
-3. Find other sites people can use to contact me
+3. Soft edge image on homepage and header for homepage